-Stalking has become a direct progression from cyberbullying encouraging some people to become obsessed with tracking the movements of others.
+Stalking has become a direct progression from cyberbullying, encouraging some people to become obsessed with tracking the movements of others.
 While mostly this is innocent and a normal part of modern life, stalking is also a tool of online sexual groomers and abusers.

-Stalking is defined as repeated harassment over weeks or months.
+They define stalking as repeated harassment over weeks or months.

 We’ve made quite a splash with our campaigns.
 But with your help, we can continue to change social attitudes on bullying and abuse wherever it occurs.

 Promoting peaceful solutions to abuse.
 Campaigning to influence policy, advising victims, teachers and parents.
 Building pro-social media support.